meta-x/enforcer/README.md

 ## Usage

-`enforcer` can be used as a common library in your Clojure apps or, more specifically, as a Ring middleware with [`paths`](https://github.com/meta-x/paths) or any compatible routing library.
+`enforcer` can be used as a common library in your Clojure apps or, as a Ring middleware with [`paths`](https://github.com/meta-x/paths) or any compatible routing library.

 The key concepts are:
-* The target function and its arguments: the function that will "evaluated" and the arguments that you want to coerce and/or validate
+* The target function and its arguments: the function that will be "evaluated" and the arguments that you want to coerce and/or validate
 * The coercion/validation functions and error handlers: the functions that take care of executing the coercion and/or validation and that deal with wrong input

 This semi-legible image tries to explain how things are tied together